Reccurent Pregnancy Loss (RPL) 101

 Recurrent pregnancy loss is a difficult subject for many in this community, and our hearts go out to you all.
 Our wonderful team at Fertilitae is here to provide support and resources to those affected, and to increase awareness of RPL and the challenges it poses on women and families.

-While a pregnancy loss is devastating regardless of when it occurs, the American Society for Reproductive Medicine defines recurrent pregnancy loss as the loss of three or more clinical pregnancies before the 20th week.
+While a pregnancy loss is devastating regardless of when it occurs, the American Society for Reproductive Medicine defines recurrent pregnancy loss as the loss of two or more clinical pregnancies before the 20th week

 RPL currently affects 1-3% of couples worldwide.
 Aggressive assessment and medical interventions are not considered in patients without previous miscarriage.
 However, the risk of pregnancy loss increases with each loss from approx. 11%, to 40% after three or more losses.
 Even more devastating, a cause for RPL is identified in fewer than 50% of couples.